ethanjamesauto/pico-sdram/README.md

   <img src="images/p3.png" width="200" />
 </p>

+## Known Issues
+* The data bus FIFO will occasionally overflow when performing burst reads when the CPU is servicing an interrupt

 ## Future Work
 Eventually, I'd like to use this SDRAM interface with a PIO-based QSPI interface.
 The QSPI interface may then appear as a QSPI PSRAM and can be connected to the rp2350's QSPI bus.
 The pico can then translate "psram" accesses to sdram accesses, which would **allow the pico to natively access sdram in the address space**.
 This might not be possible.